 – Gillie Bolton

 The Practice Diaries is a personal development process that is informed by narrative ideas.
 It is an individual or group collaboration whereby people reflect on their work and how it is unfolding.
 Reflective writing, creativity and personal narratives are used to make sense of life and work.
-This in turn strengthens skills, knowledge and direction.
+This in turn strengthens values, skills and direction.

-The process has relevance for individuals, teams, or people who work in similar fields, to deepen purpose, knowledge base and identity.
-There is also a Practice Diaries Supervision Group that is specifically designed for psychologists; counselors; coaches and social workers.
-It has been CPD accredited by the HPCSA.
+The process has relevance for individuals, teams, or people who work in similar fields, to deepen purpose, knowledge and identity.
+There is also a Practice Diaries Supervision Group that is specifically designed for psychologists; counsellors; coaches and social workers.

 “I try to live what I consider a poetic existence.
 That means I take responsibility for the air that I breathe and the space I take up.
 I try to be immediate, to be totally present for all my work. ”